aabarmin/smart-collections/README.md

 This should be a separate module to be reused in my other projects.

+- [x] Login via Google
-- [ ] Login via Google, when logged in a new record in the database is created.
+- [ ] Enable new user with login/password registration
+- [ ] Fancy login page
 - [ ] Email and login registration

 ### Collections